 Kids must learn to manage situations without the continual supervision and intervention of an adult.
 It’s critical for children’s development that they have the opportunity to practise at home so that when they’re adults and someone does something they don’t like, they’ll be prepared to respond in a variety of ways.

 Let’s pretend you instruct your oldest child to put the toys away.
-After about five minutes, a smaller youngster approaches you and says, “He’s not picking up the toys.”
+After about five minutes, a smaller child approaches you and says, “He’s not picking up the toys.”

 On the surface, it appears that the younger child is attempting to get the older child into trouble.
 While this is true, a simple shift in perspective also reveals two things: